ReyAnthony/RED-Engine/README.md

 # RED-Engine
 C++ Game Engine based on Allegro5 and java map editor

+I'm looking for people to :
+- Create unit tests and do tests in general (and report bugs in the tracker)
+- Ehance the graphics
+- Tidy up the C++ code
+- Write an engine to manage translated strings (we could use a .hpp file tho and #if's)
+- Test the game on other OSes and different configurations

 <b> NOTE : All source code is licenced under GPLv3.
 All tiles but hilda.png are from David E. Gervais and are released under CC-BY 3.0.